 What never left him was his perspective as an outsider.

 In retirement, Pietila reinvented himself as a historian, delving into the strained and sometimes malicious race relations that lie at the heart of the Baltimore experience.

 These efforts resulted in Not In My Neighborhood, an eye-opening account of government-sanctioned segregation, redlining, white flight, blockbusting and anti-Semitism that rippled across the city before and after World War II.

 His latest book, The Ghosts of Johns Hopkins, drops back to the 1800s when Baltimore was a brash port city.

-Ghosts traces the life of a quiet Quaker merchant who amassed an epic fortune, only to give it away to create an institution that currently bears his name (and, in the wake of Baltimore’s de-industrialization, is the largest private employer in the region).
+Ghosts traces the life of a quiet Quaker merchant who amassed an epic fortune, only to give it away to create an institution that currently bears his name and, in the wake of Baltimore’s de-industrialization, replaced Bethlehem Steel as the region’s largest private employer.